-I made this iced tea using Tetley Black & Green Tea, which is a versatile blend of both black tea and green tea.
+I made this iced tea using a blend of green and black teas.
 Black tea is flavorful and lends a bit of caffeine to the blend, while green tea tempers the strength of the black tea and makes room for other flavors.
 It’s an excellent base for iced tea drinks like this one.
 I brewed it double strength because iced tea is always served with ice, which can overly dilute a tea that is too weak to begin with.
+That being said, you can use only black tea if that is what you have (and I feel it works a little better than green tea alone).

 I sweetened the tea with sugar and a little bit of molasses.
 I chose to add molasses because tiki cocktails are made with rum, which is produced from sugarcane byproducts, such as molasses.
 There isn’t enough molasses to dominate the other flavors in the tea, but there is just enough to hint at the rum-based drinks that inspired the tea in the first place and give the tea some real depth of flavor.
 In addition to the sweeteners, I added in pineapple juice, guava nectar and freshly squeezed lemon juice to build some more layers of tropical flavor.
 You can still taste the tea itself in the finished drink, but you get the essence of a tropical holiday – and it tastes fantastic.